lindseymiller2567/social-network-api-NoSQL/README.md

 MongoDB is a popular choice for many social network sites due to its speed with large amounts of data, and flexibility with unstructured data. <br/>

-This application has the backend code set-up to allow users to share their thoughts, react to friends' thoughts, and create a friend list.
+This application has the backend code set-up to create users, allow users to share their thoughts, react to friends' thoughts, and create a friend list.

 ## Installation
 This application uses Node.js, Express.js, MongoDB, Mongoose and day.js.
 To install necessary dependencies, run the following command: